-Existing Homes

-NOTE: Includes "recycled" homes the Member built and has reacquired for sale to another buyer
+Existing Homes (includes homes Member has built and has reacquired for sale to another buyer)

-- All existing homes must pass two (2) required property inspections.
+- All existing homes must pass two (2) required property inspections (see next section on Required Inspections).
 Needed repairs or replacements must satisfactorily address health, safety, deferred maintenance, and durability issues for the home to be eligible for CPLP-assistance.
-Quality, safety, and energy efficiency are important for the longterm success of participating borrowers, and therefore are priorities of the program. - Existing homes acquired by a Member for resale to a home buyer should be less than 10 years old unless the Member plans to renovate the home to "like new" condition. - Homes more than 10 years old will be considered on a case-by-case basis ONLY under the following conditions: - 1.
-Unit's major systems have been evaluated to have at least 5 years of useable life as documented by a licensed inspector or a qualified system contractor (i.e. licensed HVAC, Hot Water Heater or Roofing contractor). - NOTE: See page 14 for more information on Supplemental Inspection of Major Building Systems in Older Homes. - 2.
-Units are GUT rehabilitated before sale, have passed all applicable state and local building codes, and received a new Certificate of Occupancy - Member should contact their Case Manager prior to submitting a Reservation for any home older than 10 years old, especially for homes built prior to 1978.
+Quality, safety, and energy efficiency are important for the long- term success of participating borrowers, and therefore are priorities of the program. - Existing homes acquired by a Member for resale to a home buyer should have plans to renovate the home to "like new" condition. - For homes more than 10 years old, Members should have major systems (i.e., roof, hot water heater & HVAC) evaluated by a licensed inspector or a qualified system contractor. - Existing homes that are GUT rehabilitated before sale, have passed all applicable state and local building codes, and received a new Certificate of Occupancy will be treated as new construction. - For homes built prior to 1978, Member must contact their Case Manager and receive pre-approval before submitting a reservation.
 These homes are the most challenging homes to assess properly due to the presence of Lead Based Paint (LBP) and possible LBP hazards.
-Members MUST contact their Case Manager to discuss any pre-1978 home under consideration and receive PRE-APPROVAL from the Agency before submitting a reservation for SHLP assistance.
-Units must comply with all applicable State and Federal regulations for Lead-Based Paint (For more information see Pre-1978 Properties section on pages 14-15). - Members are also encouraged to incorporate Universal Design features into rehabilitated homes whenever possible.
-For more information: http://www.ncsu.edu/project/design-projects/udi/
+Units must comply with all applicable State and Federal regulations for Lead-Based Paint.
+For more information see Inspections for Pre-1978 Properties. - Members are also encouraged to incorporate Universal Design features into rehabilitated homes whenever possible.
+For more information: https://disabilityandmultimodality.wordpress.ncsu.edu/universal-design-ud/